 VooDoo Music Festival

-Voodoo Music Festival, 27th-29th October, 2017 is a perfect way to celebrate the Halloween spirit!
-Headliners include Foo Fighters, The Killers, Kendrick Lamar, Brand New, The Head and the Heart and many more.
+Voodoo Music Festival, over Halloween weekend, is a perfect way to celebrate the Halloween spirit!
+Past headliners have included Foo Fighters, The Killers, Kendrick Lamar, Brand New, The Head and the Heart and many more.
 "New Orleans Voodoo Music Experience has become a Halloween weekend tradition, bringing some of the biggest artists on the map to the Big Easy for a three-day throwdown" wrote Spin Magazine.
 You really should join the ritual one year!

 Halloween New Orleans

-Halloween New Orleans, 20th-22nd October, 2017 is a benefit weekend for Project Lazarus (a New Orleans home for men and women with HIV/AIDS) with several different events.
+Halloween New Orleans, is a benefit weekend for Project Lazarus (a New Orleans home for men and women with HIV/AIDS) with several different events.
 Costume parties and incredible dance parties harness the Halloween spirit while also benefitting a good cause.

 Boo at the Zoo

 Boo at the Zoo is a family-friendly Halloween treat hosted by the Audubon Zoo.
 The Zoo stays open for evenings of trick-or-treating, entertainment, food and kid-friendly "scary" stories plus a haunted house.
-The event runs on 20th, 21st, 27th & 28th October, 2017, from 5 - 9 p.m. for children up to the age of 12 and their parents.
-Be sure to ride the Ghost Train and visit the haunted house (you can choose between scary or non-scary) with some trick or treating also thrown in!
+For children up to the age of 12 and their parents, be sure to ride the Ghost Train and visit the haunted house (you can choose between scary or non-scary) with some trick or treating also thrown in!

 This material has been reproduced for promoting New Orleans.
 Story attributed to New Orleans Convention and Visitors Bureau www.neworleanscvb.com.